Adarshh21/adarshah21-NASSCOM-VSD-SoC-design-program/README.md

 ![image](https://github.com/user-attachments/assets/8b87a154-c85d-4e89-9a8a-cc737d555365)

-4. Formation of Gate:

-Gate bifer is the most important terminal of the NMOS or PMOS transistor because that is where we control the threshold voltage which is the turning on voltage of the transistor.
+4. **Formation of Gate**: Gate bifer is the most important terminal of the NMOS or PMOS transistor because that is where we control the threshold voltage which is the turning on voltage of the transistor.
 So maintaining that voltage is very important so fabrigating gate voltage is very crutial.

 ![image](https://github.com/user-attachments/assets/213f7e6c-55f2-431a-9ebb-00fbd26bd740)